Family Medical Leave Act (FMLA)

 II.
 Notice and Certification

 Designation of leave as FMLA leave must be made “up-front” whenever possible.
 As soon as practicable (or as otherwise required by law), an employee is expected to provide written notice to the employee’s immediate supervisor when requesting FMLA leave.
 The notice should state the reasons for the requested leave, the anticipated duration of the leave, and the anticipated start of the leave.
-An employee is required to exhaust his/her accrued paid sick leave concurrently with the employee’s FMLA leave, where such accrued paid sick leave would otherwise be available for that purpose.
+An employee is required to exhaust his/her accrued paid sick leave concurrently with the employee’s FMLA leave, where such accrued paid sick leave would otherwise be available for that purpose, except in the case of leave taken under the FFCRA.

 However, an employee is not required to exhaust his/her other forms of paid leave concurrently with the employee’s FMLA leave.